jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 ### Lines

-The idea is that, when symbols would be connected with lines, those symbols would have something in common.
+The idea is that, when symbols might be connected with lines, those symbols might have something in common.

 ![](images/Basic%20Diagram%20Elements.015.png)